Human flesh search engine: History

 Over the years, the human flesh search was repeatedly deployed, sometimes fueling moral crusades against socially unacceptable behaviors, such as political corruption, extramarital affairs, animal cruelties or perceived betrayal/hostilities towards the Chinese nation.
 Individuals on the receiving end often have their real-life identities or private information made public, and can be subjected to harassment such as hate mails/calls, death threats, graffiti and social humiliation.
 Organizations can be subjected to coordinated cyber-attacks.

 The human flesh search engine has also been deployed for amusement.
 Johan Lagerkvist, author of After the Internet, Before Democracy: Competing Norms in Chinese Media and Society, said that the Little Fatty meme, in which pictures of a teenager were photoshopped on film posters without the boy's permission, demonstrated that the human flesh search engine "can also be directed against society's subaltern and the powerless" and that "[t]his raises important issues of the legitimate right to privacy, defamation, and slander."

 The Baojia system of community rule-of-law in ancient China bears strong similarities with human flesh search.
 Both are based on some form of vigilantism.

-Stance of the People's Republic of China
+Stance of the authorities

-In December 2008, The People's Court in Beijing called it an alarming phenomenon because of its implications in "cyberviolence" and violations of privacy law.
+In December 2008, the People's Court in Beijing called it an alarming phenomenon because of its implications in "cyberviolence" and violations of privacy law.
+Human flesh searches are banned under the law.

-On the one hand, human flesh search by netizens is a manifestation of freedom of speech.
-It is also the supervisory right given by Article 41 of the Chinese Constitution.
-On the other hand, human flesh search leads to the disclosure of ordinary people's names, identities, family addresses and other personal data.
-The Chinese government has an official stance on it – human flesh search engines violate privacy laws.

-Some local governments have made human flesh search engines illegal by stating that posting the private information of another will result in a fine of 5000RMB.